 Responsible Tourism for Community Development

-Through our experience in rural and community development for years, we have found out that, community based organization works more effective toward country development than National Level Organizations.
+Through our experience in rural and community development more than 10 years, we have found out that, community based organization works more effective toward country development than National Level Organizations.
 Because at community level, they know exactly what their community need and they have also encouraged the local people in the community to participate.

 In a long run, this would be better for sustainable development.
 For example, they know exactly the community needs a health center, a pumping well or a rural road.
 Then they participate in the projects to take care the rural road and the pumping well for sustainable use.
 Whereas the organizations at National levels focus more on policy development, more and more they also looking for community based NGOs to support their funds because the community based NGOs are better implementing agencies.
 Therefore, we like to support community based projects and take our cycling tours to visit community.